crftbt/EveryByteCounts.org/README.md

 **Legend:**
 - \* Non-default option of distribution.
 - 🟧 Newer version available.
-- 🟥 More than 1 years since release.
+- 🟥 More than 1 year since release.
 - ❌ More than 2 years since release.

 [Be Our Hero with a Donation](https://liberapay.com/craft/donate)